cyberlytics/neutr/README.md

 This repository hosts the source code for the [CTAN](https://ctan.org/)package [NEUTR](https://ctan.org/pkg/neutr).

-The package enhances a LaTeX installation with a LaTeX class for writing technical reports.
+The NEUTR package enhances a LaTeX installation with a LaTeX class for writing technical reports.
-The style is adopted from IEEE.
+The style is a two-column format similar to IEEE.
+It is intendet for student team projects at universities as project result report.
+It provides a beginner friendly template example.
-The neutr class requires the latex/pdflatex in combination with biblatex using a biber backend.
+The neutr class requires latex/pdflatex in combination with biblatex using a biber backend.

 DISCLAIMER: This neutr class does not support XeLaTeX or LuaTeX nor legacy bibtex or natbib.